 Also, since $a\leq 1$, one also finds the following relation

 which must hold true for any dimension.
-Equation \eqref{eq:a_bounding} defines the surface of an inflated tetrahedron with curved faces (see \appref{ap:olaps}).
+Equation \eqref{eq:a_bounding} defines the surface of an inflated tetrahedron with curved faces (see \cite{supp_mat}).
 The amplitude $a$ decreases towards the center of the tetrahedron.
 Thus, in other words, bounding $|\braket{\psi_{x}|\psi_{y}}|\geq d_{xy}$ implies that we forbid Eve to access the interior of the tetrahedron.

 This semi-DI characterisation allows us to compute the certifiable randomness beyond the two-qubit case and avoid direct dimensional constraints.
-In our implementation, we employ coherent states of light.
+In our implementation, we employ coherent states of light as pure state preparations.
 We control the pairwise overlaps of the preparation and use \eqref{eq:a_bounding} to bound their support outside a two-dimensional subspace.